 - Whether or not they provide support like marketing materials and leads.

 - If they’ve got room for one more agent

 Now you know what your optional course is, it’s up to complete your education.
 Once you’ve completed your basic course work, you can opt to add an extra course or two if you prefer.

-Study hard, because you’ll need at least seventy percent to qualify for your license.
+Study hard, because you’ll need at least seventy percent on the California Real Estate Exam to qualify for your license.

 When you’re confident that you know the information well, it’s time to apply to take the license exam.

 How To Apply To Take The License Exam

 You’ll start by downloading the appropriate form.
 There are two options here.
 You can apply to write the license exam only.
 If that’s what you’d prefer, you’ll need to complete this form.
 This application will cost you $60.

 If you’re confident that you’ll pass the exam, you can save time by applying for your license at the same time.
 You should be very sure about this as the fees are non-refundable.
 Applying for the license at the same time costs an extra $245.
 If you decide to go this route, you’ll need to complete this form.